 A revised Data Analysis Resource (July 2013) document addressing the components of data analysis as they relate to the Standards, 4th edition and, Self-Study Report, is available here!

 PANCE Required Report

 PANCE Required Report:(12.2014) The ARC-PA reviews the PANCE first time pass rate percentages by student cohort.
-Any program with a PANCE pass rate percentage of 82 % or less for its 2013 cohort, must submit an analysis of its PANCE performance to the ARC-PA by July 1, 2014.
-From that point forward, in any year that the PANCE pass rate for first time takers by cohort for that year has a pass rate percentage of 82% or less, the program must submit an analysis of PANCE performance by July 1 of the following year.
+Any program with a PANCE pass rate percentage of 82 % or less for its 2014 cohort, must submit an analysis of its PANCE performance to the ARC-PA by July 1, 2015.
+In any year that the PANCE pass rate for first time takers by cohort for that year has a pass rate percentage of 82% or less, the program must submit an analysis of PANCE performance by July 1 of the following year.
 The NCCPA will provide programs their previous year’s data in February of each year.
 The focus for the report will be the ARC-PA’s Four Key Elements of Analysis included in the Data Analysis Resource.
-Data related to PANCE outcomes (for those reporting in 2015 and beyond) should include but is not limited to correlation of PANCE outcomes and:
+Data related to PANCE outcomes should include but is not limited to correlation of PANCE outcomes and: